robmoss/git-is-my-lab-book/docs/guides/learning-objectives.md

 - Use a pull request to **merge a collaborator's work** into your main branch; and

 - **Conduct peer code review** in a respectful manner.

+## Project structure

+After completing [this section](project-structure/README.md), you should be able to:

+- Understand how to structure a new project;

+- Understand how to separate "what to do" from "how to do it"; and

+- Structure your code to enable new experiments and analyses.

+## Writing code

+After completing [this section](writing-code/README.md), you should be able to:

+- Divide your code into functions and modules;

+- Ensure that your code is a clear expression of your ideas;

+- Structure your code into reusable packages; and

+- Take advantage of code formatters and code linters.